Quantum Groupoids and their Hopf Cyclic Cohomology: -Hopf coalgebras

 }\end{example}

-\begin{example}{\rm Any weak Hopf algebras defines a $\times$-Hopf coalgebra as follows.
+\begin{example}{\rm It is shown in \cite{bm} that any weak Hopf algebras defines a $\times$-Hopf coalgebra as follows.
 First let us recall that a weak bialgebra $B$ is an unital algebra and counital coalgebra with the following compatibility conditions between the algebra and coalgebra structures,

-The first condition generalizes the the axioms of unitality of coproduct $\Delta$ and the second one generalizes the algebra map property of $\ve$ of a bialgebras.
-In fact it's coproduct is not an unital map, \ie $\Delta(1_B)= 1\ps{1}\ot 1\ps{2}\neq 1_B\ot 1_B$.
-A weak Hopf algebra \cite{b1} is weak bialgebra $B$ equipped with an antipode map $S: B\longrightarrow B$, satisfying the following conditions
+The first condition generalizes the axiom of unitality of coproduct $\Delta$ and the third one generalizes the algebra map property of counit of bialgebras.
+In fact its coproduct is not an unital map, \ie $\Delta(1_B)= 1\ps{1}\ot 1\ps{2}\neq 1_B\ot 1_B$.
+A weak Hopf algebra \cite{b1} is the weak bialgebra $B$ equipped with an antipode $S: B\longrightarrow B$, satisfying the following conditions

 Every weak Hopf algebra $B$ is a $\times_C$-Hopf coalgebra.
-Here $C= B/ ker\xi$ where $\xi: B\longrightarrow B$ is given by $\xi(b)=\ve(1\ps{1}b)1\ps{2}.$ The source and target maps are given by
+Here $C= B/ \ker\xi$ where $\xi: B\longrightarrow B$ is given by $\xi(b)=\ve(1\ps{1}b)1\ps{2}.$ The source and target maps are given by